-8.5.1 There is a single proposed allocation in this tier of settlement.
+- 8.5.1 There is a single proposed allocation in this tier of settlement.
 This is a previously developed site which is located in Scropton and extends 0.6ha.
-The SHLAA form submitted for this site indicates that the number of dwellings that can be accommodated on this site would range between 16 and 23, although in the view of the Council this would be inappropriate given the density of surrounding development and delivery of 10-12 homes is assumed.

-8.5.2 At this scale of growth the development is unlikely to deliver any affordable housing.
+The SHLAA form submitted for this site indicates that the number of dwellings that can be accommodated on this site would range between 16 and 23, although in the view of the Council this would be inappropriate given the density of surrounding development and delivery of 10 homes is assumed. - 8.5.2 At this scale of growth the development is unlikely to deliver any affordable housing.
 It would also ensure that the site can be designed sensitively to reflect local heritage assets and include appropriate planting and green infrastructure provision to minimise landscape effects.
-The site contains part of HER 20143 - medieval ridge and furrow earthwork.
+The site contains part of HER 20143 medieval ridge and furrow earthwork.
 An archaeological desk-based assessment as part of planning application would therefore need to support any proposal.
 It is unlikely that any infrastructure improvements beyond localised capacity enhancements would be required to support growth at this scale.
-This site is located in an area at flood risk, although the recently completed Lower Dove Flood Risk Management Scheme provides protection from the river Dove up to and including a 1:100 year flood event.
+This site is located in an area at flood risk, although the recently completed Lower Dove Flood Risk Management Scheme provides a standard of protection from the river Dove up to and including a 1:100 year flood event. - 8.5.3 Although there are no allocations within the rural villages or rural areas outside of Scropton, there may still be limited potential for growth in these areas due the policies included in the Plan.
+In particular Policy BNE5 of the LP2 (Development in the Countryside) makes provision for limited infill that is in keeping with the character of the Countryside.
+However this policy seeks to restrict infill to 'not more than two dwellings' and as such where infill does occur over the plan period it is unlikely to be small scale and in keeping with the wider area.
+As such it is unlikely that this policy would lead to any notable changes in the scale or character of the District's smaller villages within the Plan period.